djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 - type of study
 - data used
 - how it was analysed

+Perhaps use the assemblage/relational model to analyse? to look at the how it was assembled, what relationships were required

 The aim here is to explore the experience, the context, of a particular situation and in particular explore the relational views of ???